remix-run/react-router/docs/guides/overview.md

 Nesting a new level of UI does not increase the complexity of your code.
 You simply nest some routes and render them with `activeRouteHandler`.

-**Note**: the paths are not inherited from parent to child.
-This gives you the flexibility to have any url you need.
-Were the paths to be inherited, you'd be forced to couple your urls to your route hierarchy.
-For example, we may want `/inbox` and `/messages/123` instead of `/inbox` and `/inbox/123`.
-We can just change the path on the `message` route and still get view nesting even though the urls are not nested.

 Dynamic Segments
 ----------------